damianofalcioni/js-functions-orchestrator/README.md

 ## Logic

-The orchestration graph is defined only through a list of `connections` between JS functions.
+The orchestration graph is defined only through a list of `connections` between JS functions, and optionally an initial set of starting functions with user defined inputs.
 A single connection can be `from` multiple JS functions `to` multiple JS functions and may include the transformation logic for the outputs of the `from` JS functions to the inputs of the `to` JS functions.
-The connection start only when all the `from` JS functions have inputs and, once executed, their results are provided to the transformation logic.
-The results of the transformation are the inputs for the different `to` JS functions.
+After the initial execution of all the functions with user defined inputs, the different connections are sequentially looped and each connection start only when all the `from` JS functions have Promises of results.
+Once awaited, their results are provided to the transformation logic and the results of the transformation are the inputs for the different `to` JS functions that are then executed.

 In more details the orchestration logic is the following:

-1. Initialization of functions
+1. Initialization of starting functions with user defined inputs

-2. Initialization of initial inputs for selected functions
-    1. The selected functions are executed and their results stored
+    - The selected functions are executed and their result Promise stored

 3. Loop all connections